 The Dorset Council Local Plan will need to accommodate a significant amount of new growth in an area that is characterised by its high-quality landscape and rich variety of natural and built heritage features.
 Development could have differing degrees of impact on these assets.
-This study provides robust and up-to-date evidence to feed into the local plan to help inform the scale, form and location of future development to minimise harm to the landscape, heritage assets and the historic character and setting of the settlements within the North Dorset area.
-Map 9 on page 43 provides an overview of the study area in the context of the main landscape and heritage designations.
+This study provides robust and upto-date evidence to feed into the local plan to help inform the scale, form and location of future development to minimise harm to the landscape, heritage assets and the historic character and setting of the settlements within the North Dorset area.
+Figure 1.1 provides an overview of the study area in the context of the main landscape and heritage designations.

 The overall aim of this study was to appraise the key landscape and heritage sensitivities of land surrounding the 18 larger villages with the North Dorset area to the effects of development.
 The assessment is only concerned with potential impacts on the landscape and historic environment.
+The location of these villages is displayed in Figure 1.2.